keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

       sli-provider: prometheus
     kind: ConfigMap
     metadata:
-      name: lighthouse-config-sockshop
+      name: lighthouse-config-PROJECTNAME
       namespace: keptn
     ```

 </p>
 </details>

-### Option 2: Dynatrace
-<details><summary>Expand instructions</summary>
+<details><summary>Dynatrace SLI provider</summary>
 <p>

-1. Please complete the instructions for setting up [Dynatrace monitoring](../../reference/monitoring/dynatrace#setup-dynatrace).

-1. Configure the Dynatrace SLI provider for the **sockshop** project as explained [here](../../reference/monitoring/dynatrace/#setup-dynatrace-sli-provider).
+1. Configure the Dynatrace SLI provider for your project as explained [here](../../reference/monitoring/dynatrace/#setup-dynatrace-sli-provider).

-1. To configure Keptn to use the Dynatrace SLI provider for the **sockshop** project, apply the below ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:
+1. To configure Keptn to use the Dynatrace SLI provider for your project, first adapt the ConfigMap in the `lighthouse-source-dynatrace.yaml` file at the `metatdata.name` property.
+Afterwards, apply the ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:

     ```console
-    kubectl apply -f lighthouse-source-prometheus.yaml
+    kubectl apply -f lighthouse-source-dynatrace.yaml
     ```

     ```yaml